m4chinations/sms-vote-updates/README.md

 * Any other input will display the help message.

 Text STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, and QUIT to STOP at anytime.
 Text START or YES to join back.

+## How does it work?
+How can I run it myself?
+This works thanks to the hard work of the [Sunlight Foundation](http://sunlightfoundation.com/) and their [Congress API](https://sunlightlabs.github.io/congress/).
+SMS serviced by [Twilio](https://www.twilio.com/).

+To run yourself, copy config-sample.js into config.js and fill out the configurations.
+You'll need a mariadb up and running, twilio creds, and a sunlight api key.